reactionic127/cupofdata.com/content/blog/2018-03-04-b2b-leads-challenges-and-opportunities.md

 ## The Time and Cost of Obtaining Leads

-It goes without saying that businesses have to spend money to get leads.
-Businesses spend within a wide range to get these leads.
-Many factors are in play, but at the end of the day companies want to maximize their return on obtaining-a-sql investment.
-Plus, by some estimates marketers and sales reps spend up to 40% of their time prospecting!
+It goes without saying that businesses have to spend time and money to get leads.
+Many factors are in play, but at the end of the day companies want to maximize their return on investment.

 Good sales reps are very persistent and are colloquially known as “hunters”.
-They understand that it takes an average of eight call attempts to reach a prospect.
+They understand that it takes an average of **eight call attempts to reach a prospect**.
 In addition to being persistent, they have built relationships that help them quickly tap into new opportunities.
 But the fact remains that most businesses spend an inordinate amount of time searching for accurate account and contact information to engage with potential customers.

 According to the [Demand Generation Benchmark Report](https://cdn2.hubspot.net/hub/53/file-2325837932-pdf/Corporate_Content/Demand-Gen-Benchmarks-Report-Final.pdf) from from HubSpot circa 2015, companies in the information tech & services industry obtain between 500 and 1,000 leads per month and spend between $51 and $100 per lead.
 It can be determined that in 2015, companies in the IT & services industry spent between $25,500 and $100,000 every month for leads: